AnishTiwari1531/assignment/README.md

 # assignment

-This Project is a small demontration on SignUp and Login with Google and Facebook Accounts.
+This Project is a small demonstration on SignUp and Login with Google and Facebook Accounts.

 # Tech stack used
 Node Js, Express, MySql, React.